carla-simulator/carla/Docs/tuto_G_chrono.md

 ## Project Chrono

 [Project Chrono](https://projectchrono.org/) is an open-source, multi-physics simulation engine that provides highly realistic vehicle dynamics using a template-based approach.
-The integration in CARLA allows users to utilise Chrono templates to simulate vehicle dynamics while navigating a map.
+The integration in CARLA allows users to utilize Chrono templates to simulate vehicle dynamics while navigating a map.

 ---

 ## Using Chrono on CARLA

-Using the Chrono integration involves configuration of the server with a tag on start-up and use of the PythonAPI.
+To use the Chrono integration, you must first configure the server with a tag on startup and then use the PythonAPI to enable it on a spawned vehicle.
 Read on for more details.

 ### Configuring the server

-The CARLA server needs to be configured to use Chrono on start up.
+Chrono will only work if the CARLA server is launched/compiled with the Chrono tag.

-When launching the server in a packaged version of CARLA, run the following command:
+__When launching the server in a packaged version of CARLA__, run the following command:

 ```sh
 # Linux